mike-babb/mike-babb.github.io/_posts/2022-02-01-how-i-finished_part_2.md

 And somedays, especially after a rough start, it became a bit of a game.
 How much work could I get done in 12 minutes?
 Could I put down a paragraph of coherent text in 12 minutes?
 Could I write a function that returns what I need?
 That was kind of cool.

-Most days, after a few pomodoros I found a grove, turned off the pomodoros, and kept working.
+Most days, after a few pomodoros I found a groove, turned off the pomodoros, and kept working.
 Some days, the pomodoros helped me chanel my energy.
 Some days I was too scattered to focus and the 12-minute bursts helped me get it done.

 ## Make a map or other data visualization
 ### _Get creative!_
 Sometimes when I was stuck or feeling uninspired I would make a map or other data visualization.
 For me, the mapping and the data visualization is when I felt most creative and most productive.
 My favorite part was picking the colors and refining line weights to make the graphics come alive.
-Sometimes the graphics would end up in a chapter and sometimes they would answer a linger question about my data.
+Sometimes the graphics would end up in a chapter and sometimes they would answer a lingering question about my data.
 I'll never forget the day I was stuck writing the justification for a chapter.
 I was getting frustrated and decided to switch to a data analysis problem I had been thinking about for the previous week.
 I went to my favorite coffee shop, drank coffee, and worked for a very pleasant few hours.
 I realized the best way to address the data analysis problem was to prepare a visualization of the issue.
-After making and refining the graphic I realized that the graphic featured justification for one of my empirical chapters.
+After making and refining the graphic I realized that the graphic featured the justification for one of my empirical chapters.
 I then went to one of my favorite bars to celebrate with a mai-tai, tweak the graphic a little more, and put down some initial remarks describing the graphic.
 That was a great night.

 Sometimes I've found that working backwards can help me think about a section of a chapter.
 If I am at a loss for words, I'll start thinking about the visualizations, try out a few, and from there I'll start building a narrative around those visualizations.
 And from that narrative I can then refine other sections of the chapter.

 ## Have a side-project
 ### _Procrastinate productively._
 Don't want to think about your dissertation?
 Get a side project!
 I've been known to do ~~a little~~ a lot of procrasti-working.
-Try and make the side-project beneficial.
+Try and make the side project beneficial.
 Maybe it's work for a different chapter?
 Or a fun project that will help you skill up?
 Or a dataset you wanted to explore?
 Or an odd/unclear/fun concept you wanted to visualize?

-Get a side-project!
+Get a side project!
 I started working on an [anagram finder using python](https://github.com/mike-babb/finding_anagrams).
 It was a lot of fun to tinker with code in a no-stakes environment.

 ## Project Management
 ### _Wearing many hats._